anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

    (e.g., "/domain/foo.example" produces "example_domain" instead of "domain");
  - A referral (e.g., "related" produces "example_domain" instead of "domain");
  - Search results; and
- - Other JSON arrays and JSON members.
+ - Other JSON arrays and JSON members that may contain object classes.

-Breaking changes may occur in requirements for processing of data in protocol elements that appear in both a successor and a predecessor.
+Breaking changes may occur in requirements for processing of data in protocol elements that appear in both a successor and a revision.
 For example, a profile extension (see (#profiles)) may require domain names always end with a dot (".").
 Should its successor remove this requirement, this could be considered a breaking change.